bmesbuildteamucla/bmesbuildteamucla.github.io/spring-break/README.md

 ## In Order to Win ...

 * Your team must have the highest score!
-(All teammates will receive a prize if you win.)
+All teammates will receive a prize (gift card) if you win.
-* If at least half of the teams get at least 300 points or add fancy details (lights, sounds, displays, etc.) to their design, then your PMs will organize a special prize for everyone on the team :)
+* If at least half of the teams get at least 300 points or add fancy details (lights, sounds, displays, etc.) to their design, then your PMs will organize a special prize for everyone on the team (maybe Philip will eat a ghost pepper in front of everyone :O)

 ## Tips and Tricks